 Harry here.
-Uber and Lyft typically send out 1099s in early February, so hopefully you’ve been tracking all of your mileage!
-But if not, we’ve teamed up with Stride Drive for a guest post to help you figure out how you can still claim all those lost miles.
+Uber and Lyft typically send out 1099s by January 31st, so hopefully you’ve been tracking all of your mileage!
+But if not, we’ve teamed up with Stride Tax for a guest post to help you figure out how you can still claim all those lost miles.

 Fortunately, rideshare drivers are in a good place when it comes to finding extra evidence.
 Since Uber, Lyft, and other rideshare companies keep pretty thorough records of your activity, rideshare drivers have access to more corroborating evidence than most independent contractors.